Forming a Limited Liability Company (LLC) involves several key steps. Here\’s a general outline of the process:

 - The restriction, if any, on the power of the company.

 Articles of Association Definition

-: Articles of Association is a document in which the regulations which govern the internal management of the company’s affairs, the duties, rights and powers of the shareholders are stated.
+: Articles of Association is a document in which the regulations which govern the internal management of the company’s affairs, and the duties, rights and powers of the shareholders are stated.
 It complements the memorandum of association.
-However, where there is conflict between the two documents, the memorandum prevails.
+However, where there is the conflict between the two documents, the memorandum prevails.

 The contents of an Article of Association include:

 - The method of issuing capital.

 - Definition of powers and duties of directors.

 - The right of shareholders.

 - Method of auditing the account of business.

 Prospectus document of company formation